alaa-khamis/two-splatter/README.md

 </table>

-*Figure 1: Render comparison between the original and enhanced models.*
+*Render comparison between the original and enhanced models.*

 **360 Comparisons**                                    |